mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 The `activate` method accepts an instruction and renders the component associated with it once it gets available (i.e. its template is loaded, etc.).

-Notice that inside of the method we create a custom set of `providers` which include the `RouteData` associated to the given route, as well as `RouteParams` and the `Router`.
+Notice that inside of the method is created a custom set of `providers` which include the `RouteData` associated with the given route, as well as `RouteParams` and the `Router`.
 After that the `activate` method loads the target component next to the `router-outlet` directive.
 It does this with the `DynamicComponentLoader` by taking all the defined above providers plus all the providers which reside in the `_viewContainerRef` (for a reference take a look [here](https://github.com/angular/angular/blob/bb8976608db93b9ff90a71187608a4390cbd7a07/modules/%40angular/core/src/linker/dynamic_component_loader.ts#L137-L139)).

 Now we can use the `defer` property of the `nextInstruction` which is accessible via: